Scotch Bonnet peppers are small but powerful chili peppers known for their heat and flavor.

 When you consume spicy foods containing capsaicin, it triggers the release of stomach acid and other digestive enzymes.

-These substances are essential for breaking down proteins, carbohydrates, and fats in our food, making it easier for our body to absorb the nutrients.
+These substances are essential for breaking down proteins, carbohydrates, and fats in our food, making it easier for our bodies to absorb the nutrients.

 This process helps to ensure that we get the maximum benefit from the foods we eat and supports overall digestive health.